gleellie/Coursera-R-programming/README.md

 # R-programming
 # This is for my coursera course R programming
-# Codes in this repositoru is my solutions for week 4 assignment 3
+# Codes in this repository is my solutions for week 4 assignment 3